raspibolt/raspibolt/guide/bonus/lightning/regolancer.md

   $ go/bin/regolancer -f /home/regolancer/config.json
   ```

-The regolancer will run until it finds a hit and will stop after that.
+The regolancer will run until it finds a hit and will stop after that unless you have utilized the "--allow-rapid-rebalance" parameter, which will retry the same rebalance instantly until a fail.
 To run it continuously, you will need to run it in a loop or a cron.

 ---